-Endometriosis happens when tissue that’s supposed to grow inside your uterus begins growing in other areas of your body.
+Endometriosis happens when tissue similar to the tissue lining your uterus begins growing in other areas of your body.

 This often painful condition can affect anyone who has ever had a uterus.
 Early signs often include painful periods, pain during sex, and difficulty getting pregnant.